frankbhome/climate-compare/README.md

 Copyright © 2025 Francis Bain

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [GPLv3](https://opensource.org/license/gpl-3-0).

 ---